Canine Plastic Surgery: Why Some Dogs are Going Under the Knife

 The dachshund’s new owner partnered with their vet to put Obie on the fast track to a healthier lifestyle.
 In just 8 months, Obie dropped down to 37 pounds.
 However, his dragging belly was still dragging.
 The loose skin left over from his formerly formidable stomach was continuing to impede movement and getting in the way of his new lease on life.

 That’s why, in 2013, Obie received a tummy tuck.
 His veterinarian removed the excess skin, giving him a leaner build and making it easier for him to run and play.
 You heard that right – a canine tummy tuck.

-More and more dog owners are turning to plastic surgery to improve their pet’s quality of life.
+More and more owners are turning to elective surgery for their dogs to improve their pet’s quality of life.
 In some cases, owners and breeders are even turning to surgery for cosmetic reasons, in the effort to make sure their dogs look their best.